BeyondRandom/Spectra/README.md

 # Spectra

+---

+⚠️ **Disclaimer**

+Spectra is an experimental system designed for entertainment and research purposes only.
+It makes no guarantees of factual accuracy, spiritual authenticity, or metaphysical efficacy.
+Any communication perceived through this protocol is subjective in nature and should not be interpreted as absolute truth, guidance, or evidence.

+Use at your own discretion.
+The creator assumes no responsibility for outcomes arising from the use of this software.

+---

 **Spectra Protocol** is a signal de-randomization system that uses structured entropy, timed delays, and layered filters to generate meaningful words from noise.
 Designed for experiments in nonlocal communication, emergent pattern recognition, and signal coherence.

 ---